skooner-k8s/skooner/README.md

 # Skooner "Lite" - Read Only Kubernetes Dashboard

-This repository is a simplified & cut down version of [Skooner](https://github.com/skooner-k8s/skooner) that can be deployed as a read only dashboard to provides application developers with limited insight into Kubernetes, without exposing the clusters administrative aspects.
+This repository is a simplified & cut down version of [Skooner](https://github.com/skooner-k8s/skooner) that can be deployed as a read only dashboard to provide application developers with insight into Kubernetes, without exposing the clusters administrative aspects.

 # Changes:
 - Removed Login code